BangLab-UdeM-Mila/NLP4MatSci-HoneyBee/README.md

 ```

 ### QA
-If you have any questions about this code, feel free to email yusonghust@gmail.com.
+If you have any questions about this code, feel free to email yu.song@umontreal.ca.
 I will response as soon as possible.